geins-io/geins-sdk/apps/docs/packages/core/index.md

+---
+title: Core Package
+description: How to work with the Geins Core Package
+tags:
+  - sdk
+  - core
+---

 # @geins/core

 The `@geins/core` package serves as the foundation of the Geins SDK, providing essential functionalities such as event handling, cookie management, and API communication.
 It is the central piece that all other packages, like `@geins/cms`, depend upon to function correctly.